KiwiSaver

 As we’re not a fund manager and aren’t owned by a KiwiSaver provider (unlike some financial advice firms!) we work with a variety of KiwiSaver providers and can compare the performance of nearly all of them.
 This means that we can check your existing investment without bias and, depending on your personal circumstances, can find an alternative that suits you.

-Are there disadvantages of KiwiSaver?
+Are There Disadvantages of KiwiSaver?

 While KiwiSaver has some great benefits, making a minimum contribution a 'no brainer', the disadvantages below mean that most people shouldn’t invest more than the minimum into KiwiSaver.
 Instead, as a complement to KiwiSaver, it’s nearly always a great idea to have other investments which can be more easily accessed.
 This is where a trained professional can advise you on the best investment options for your situation, so you can achieve your financial goals while staying flexible.